We want everyone to enjoy the Cambridge Science Festival and have a great experience at our events

 • By train: There is a foot and cycle path from the railway station to the CBC site.

 • By car: From outside Cambridge, leave the M11 at junction 11 and follow signs for ‘Hospitals/Biomedical Campus’.
 If you are travelling from the centre of Cambridge, head south on Hills Road for approximately 1.5 miles until you reach the Biomedical Campus.
 Park in the public car park.
 We recommend visiting the Cambridge Biomedical Campus by bus or bike but if you need to use a car, there will be reduced price parking available all day.

 • By bus: The Cambridge Biomedical Campus is well connected to the city centre by bus.
-Most buses stop at the Hospital bus station at the Hills Road entrance as well as other stops around the site.
+Most buses, including the Universal U bus, stop at the Hospital bus station at the Hills Road entrance as well as other stops around the site.
 The Babraham and Milton Park and Ride buses also provide good connections for those travelling from outside the city.

 Where to stay